UnlockAgency/flutter-cli/README.md

 After, commiting, run `gem build` in the root of the repository.
 It'll create a file like `flttr-{version}.gem`.
 This file won't be committed into version control.

 ### Create new version
 The latest version won't be automatically available to everyone.
-You'll need to create a new release at Github and mark it as the "latest".
-Include `*.gem` file you created during build in this release.
+You'll need to create a new release at Github and mark it as the "latest". **It's important** that you name the release like: "v1.1.0".

+Include the `*.gem` file you created during build in this release.
 It doesn't matter what the name of the file is.

 ### Upgrading
 When running `flttr upgrade`, the latest version will be available for everyone.
 The command will automatically fetch the `*.gem` file you've uploaded with the release tag.